Skill Demand Index

 Moderate gap rate — many candidates lack this skill

-The most common pairings are Salesforce, Communication Skills, Project Management, Account Management, Business Development.
+The most common pairings are Sales Experience, Salesforce, Account Management, Communication Skills, Relationship Building.
 Strengthening these alongside Travel improves your fit across more positions.

-Top roles: Other, Marketing, Software Engineering, Sales.
-Other positions have the highest demand at 30% of all Travel jobs.
+Top roles: Other, Marketing, Operations, Sales.
+Other positions have the highest demand at 38% of all Travel jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.